 Lisa H. Lollar, PsyD, CMPC

-Due to the Coronavirus (COVID-19) outbreak and the need for social distancing, Dr. Lollar is currently meeting with all patients via video conference, using doxy.me, a HIPAA compliant, web-based video service.
+Dr. Lollar is currently meeting with patients in person and/or via video conference, using doxy.me, a HIPAA compliant, web-based video service.
 Dr. Lollar has used video therapy effectively for years, treating athletes and artists who travel regularly.

 We are all feeling the impact of Coronavirus.